OldManUmby/DND.SRD.Wiki/pages/19.monsters/default.md

 A legendary creature can do things that ordinary creatures can’t.
 It can take special actions outside its turn, and it might exert magical influence for miles around.

-If a creature assumes the form of a legendary creature, such as through a spell, it doesn’t gain that form’s legendary actions, lair actions, or regional effects.
+If a creature assumes the form of a legendary creature, such as through a spell, it doesn't gain that form's legendary actions, lair actions, or regional effects.

 #### Legendary Actions

 A legendary creature can take a certain number of special actions—called legendary actions—outside its turn.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 A creature regains its spent legendary actions at the start of its turn.
-It can forgo using them, and it can’t use them while incapacitated or otherwise unable to take actions.
-If surprised, it can’t use them until after its first turn in the combat.
+It can forgo using them, and it can't use them while incapacitated or otherwise unable to take actions.
+If surprised, it can't use them until after its first turn in the combat.

 #### A Legendary Creature’s Lair